-The Trust also owns a 33 bedded nursing and residential care home located at 27 Cantelowes House, Spring Close.
-Accommodation is provided for both Council nominated and private residents.
+The Trust owns a 33 bedded Nursing and Residential Care Home located in a quiet setting with lovely gardens, free parking and easy access.
+Accommodation is provided for both Council nominated and self-funding residents.

 In the first instance a potential resident will need to complete and return the Trust’s housing application form.
 Once this has been received and processed a potential resident will be contacted by one of the Trust’s friendly Housing Support Officers who will arrange a face to face meeting in the applicant’s home.